khilnani/gists.cli/README.md

 - `git clone https://github.com/khilnani/gists.cli.git` or download the latest Tag Archive from https://github.com/khilnani/gists.cli
 - Install dependencies by running `./setup.sh`.
   - This installs PIP (if not already installed) and then installs the dependencies.
 - Run the installer as below.
-Again, if you get any error run with `sudo ...`
+If you get any error run with `sudo ...`
   - `./install.py` with no arguments will install to `/usr/local/bin`.
   - `./install.py INSTALL_PATH` will install to a specific directory.